 I resisted liking the song because of what I imagined it representing.
 I mean, watch this video with the sound off, these guys look like incredible douchebags.
 As a teenager I was very invested in the idea of purity in music, and INXS was the exact opposite of pure.
 The band was and is a capitalist venture above all else.
 I hadn’t yet learned that commercial music can be incredibly good, and that pure artistry is no guarantee against awfulness.

 I wrote a general post about what makes a hot beat hot.
 As a followup, here’s how to program some generic patterns and a few famous breakbeats.
 The basic unit of dance music is a sequence of sixteen eighth notes, two measures of four-four time.
 Drum machines like the Roland TR-808 represent the sixteen eighth notes as an ice cube tray with sixteen slots, with a row for each percussion sound.
 Software like Reason and Fruityloops have drum machine emulators that follow the look and feel of the 808.
 The loop cycles from slot number one across to the right.
 When it gets to slot sixteen it jumps back to one.

 Here’s how you’d count the basic loop.
 Above is the standard music notation method of counting two bars of four-four time.
 Below is the drum machine representation, with the eighth notes numbered one through sixteen.

-Okay, so we’ve all firmly established that he’s not exactly Mr Personality.
+Okay, so we’ve all firmly established that he’s not exactly a model of decorum.
 President Obama called him a jackass.
 Even before he disrupted the MTV awards, a lot of my friends disliked him intensely.
 This dislike crosses racial, class and gender boundaries.

 And yet, I like Kanye’s music better than just about anything that anyone is making, and I like it up there with the best stuff ever made by anyone.
 Continue reading →